johnwcowan/r7rs-work/TimeAdvancedCowan.md

-When local time jumps backwards (typically some time in the autumn in the temperate zones, or else for political reasons at any time), the same local time can represent two different Universal Time values.
+When local time jumps backwards (typically some time in the autumn in the temperate zones, or else for political reasons at any time), the same local time can represent two different UTC values.
 Such a situation is called a *time fold* and is represented as 0 for the earlier time and 1 for the later time.
 For example, the fold is 0 at 2:00 A.M. daylight time and 1 at 2:00 A.M. standard time one hour later